 The woman glanced at the high heels on her feet.
 “Not exactly the best shoes for walking.”

 Melissa nodded.
 “Still, what other choice do you have?”

 The woman eyed the people who hadn’t spoken yet.
 “I’m going to stay here.
 See if the power comes back on.”

-Holding back a sigh—no point in trying to convince her it wasn’t coming back on—Melissa nodded.
+Because there was no point in trying to convince her it wasn’t coming back on, Melissa nodded.
 “All right.
-Well, good luck to you.”
+Good luck to you.”

 The men who had been with the woman tossed her a smile, then walked with Melissa toward her group.
 When they reached them, Melissa noticed that Rob’s lips were twisted into a deep frown.
 Ignoring him, she turned to the two men, introducing everyone from her group.

-The man in his mid-fifties nodded.
-“Nice to meet everyone.
+The man in his mid-fifties said, “Nice to meet everyone.
 I’m Curtis.”
 He smiled at Melissa.
 “Thanks for including me.”

 “Yeah, thanks,” the other man said.
 “I’m Tyler.”

 “Let’s get going,” Rob grumbled.

 Melissa looked at Tamara, who seemed fine with the stop, and shook her head.